I am currently a PhD student

 How is an oath taken?

-According to the terms of the decree, the oath is taken individually during the defence, once the candidate has been declared admitted.
+Under the terms of the decree, the oath is taken individually at the oral examination, once the candidate has been declared admitted.

-The jury president must specify on appendix D (by ticking the dedicated box) whether the doctoral student has taken an oath.
+The Chair of the jury must specify on the examination report (by ticking the appropriate box) whether the doctoral student has taken an oath.

 In exceptional circumstances, a doctoral defence may take place behind closed doors if the doctoral thesis is of a clearly confidential nature.
 In this case, the thesis must be subject to confidentiality undertakings by the rapporteurs and members of the Jury and, where applicable, confidentiality undertakings by the public invited to attend the defence.
 An embargo on the dissemination of the thesis, for a period greater than or equal to the period of confidentiality, must also be provided for.
 The request to hold the defence in camera must be made to the head of the institution, and the departments responsible for the legal deposit and distribution of theses must be informed of the decision.